joannesong/AC-Android/lessons/intro-to-databases/README.md

 |3|hamsterperson789|ComplicatedPassword789!|
 |4|catperson456|SomeOtherPassword!|

-We need to make one key unique - so that if we do find dupicate data, we can at least tell the difference between the two.
+We need to make one key unique - so that if we do find duplicate data, we can at least tell the difference between the two.
 If we make sure that the entry order number can **never be changed**, then at least we'd know for sure that we have mutiple entries for the same user - and we can either remove the duplicate entry, or change the username for them entirely.
 We can look at the `entry_order` as the **primary key** to associate with all the other data in our rows, making each row a unique entry.

 If you wanted to, you could even create a table tracking the multiple blog posts each username might author - you could create a "relationship" between these two tables, so that whenever a user makes a post, you create a relationship between the user data, and the blog post data.